-DC bias effect: High capacitance ceramic capacitors have a DC bias effect, which will have a strong influence on the final effective capacitance.
-Therefore, the right capacitor value must be chosen carefully.
+DC bias effect: High-capacitance ceramic capacitors have a DC bias effect, which has a strong influence on the final effective capacitance.
+Therefore, choose the right capacitor value carefully.
 Package size and voltage rating in combination with dielectric material are responsible for differences between the rated capacitor value and the effective capacitance.